marcus1487/nanoraw/README.md

-     plot_kmer_centered            Plot signal at regions centered on a specific kmer. plot_max_difference           Plot signal where signal differs the most between two groups. plot_most_significant         Plot signal where signal differs the most significantly between two groups.
+     plot_kmer_centered            Plot signal at regions centered on a specific kmer. plot_max_difference           Plot signal where signal differs the most between two groups. plot_most_significant         Plot signal where signal differs the most significantly between two groups. plot_kmer_with_stats          Plot signal from several regions and test statistics centered on a k-mer of interst.

 #### Sequencing Time Anchored Plotting Command:
      plot_correction               Plot segmentation before and after correction.